sevenstar1124/hbar-dapp/README.md

 ## Hashgraph consensus

-In order with elements like: - Transactino order - Event order - Consensus timestamp - Receive time - Active nodes: - At that time - Sent events - To many.
+In order with elements like:
+- Transactino order
+- Event order
+- Consensus timestamp
+- Receive time
+-  Active nodes: at that time, sent events, to many.

 ´Gossip about gossip with virtual voting´